jerryq0101/Qish-Unix-Shell/README.md

 ## Code-Structure-and-Design

 (This serves to help me remember and for interested people to quickly understand structure)\
-After running, the code operates as a continuous while loop.
+After starting, the code operates as a continuous while loop.

 First, fetching the line that the user types in.
 Then, does (a lot of) parsing, which is the majority of the code.

 `Since any shell implementation handles a set of internal commands (cd, exit, path...), and delegates external commands to external executables, the actual running of some program (such as ssh) is not done by the shell itself.`